 Bluetooth headphones are a staple in today’s world of premium athletic headphones and Apple AirPods, but before 1999 the term Bluetooth was an obscure reference to Norse mythology and nothing more.
 In 2000, the first mobile phone with Bluetooth connectivity was released, and over the next decade, Bluetooth cemented itself as the go-to technology for close-range wireless connectivity of all kinds.
 In the present day, you’re almost more likely to see someone wearing Bluetooth headphones on the street than anyone with wired headphones.

-I can see a future where all headphones are wireless due to the simple fact that walking around with your head free of wires, yet still hearing your favorite music or podcasts is liberating.
+I can see a future where all headphones are wireless because walking around with your head free of wires yet still hearing your favorite music or podcasts is liberating.
 I feel great when I wear my AirPods because the product is light, unconstrained, and interfaces conveniently with the devices I use constantly.
 If battery life and latency speed continue to improve the way they are, the sky is the limit for wireless headphones.